 View the AACAP Regional Organization map to identify the local child and adolescent psychiatry organization nearest your practice.

-Explore the Benefits of General Membership
+Explore the Benefits of Affiliate Membership

 - Annual subscription to the Journal of the American Academy of Child and Adolescent Psychiatry, including online access to the complete JAACAP archive library and access to published articles available before print.
+Members residing outside the US will receive an online subscription only.

 - Significant discounts on superior liability insurance as provided by the American Professional Agency, Inc. offering lowered premiums available only to AACAP members.